AIRLINE PASSENGER HEALTH FOR MEDICAL PROFESSIONALS

 If cancellation occurs six weeks before the start date.

 No refunds for withdrawals within six weeks of the start date.
-Registration can be transferred to a substitute participant or to a later course.
+Registration can be transferred to a substitute participant of to a later course.

 KEY PEOPLE